ZhenyingZhu/StudyNotes/AIAndData.md

 Asking AI to add logs seems okay, but need to understand what it is doing.
 Sometimes asking it to explain make it redo the work.

+When reading a large code base, AI keep confidently assuming some nonsense.
+Let it add logs to prove.

 ### Model difference

 Cloude 4 seems the best.